top of page

 The Hallowing

-The words wove through Essa’s dream.
-They were in the surge of waves against the shore, shaking down from oak tree branches in a rustle of leaves, and plinking with the rain on the roof.
-It was this last bit that brought Essa to full waking.
+The Words wove through Essa’s dream.
+They were in the surge of waves against the shore, shaking down from oak trees in a rustle of leaves, and plinking with the rain on the roof.
+It was this last sound that brought Essa to full waking.

-A heavy downpour was thundering against the wagon’s wooden roof.
-The plink plink plink from her dream resolved into the sound of the roof leaking into a ceramic basin in the corner.
+A heavy downpour rattled against the wagon’s wooden roof.
+The plink plink plink from her dream was the roof leaking into a ceramic basin in the corner.
 Rosanna, Essa’s sister, had set it out the night before for fear water might spoil the painted canvas backdrops and costumes crammed into the surrounding trunks.

 Essa sighed out loud and then covered her mouth, but her sister’s even breathing did not change.
 She relaxed.

-And then she tensed again.
-The words had been correct in her dream.
-They’d been the precise and exact words she was to say and they had been in the precise and exact order she was to say them.
+And tensed again.
+The Words had been correct in her dream.
+They’d been the precise and exact Words she was to say and they had been in the precise and exact order she was to say them.

 Something Essa had yet to manage in the waking world.